Nicholas Pettas: Early career (1998–2002)

 Following his successful career in full contact karate, Pettas joined K-1, a Japan-based kickboxing organization.
 He made his debut against Stefan Leko at K-1 Dream '98 on July 18, 1998, in Nagoya, Japan.
 Leko was able to dominate Pettas with his superior boxing skills, and knocked him out in the second round.

-After a decision loss to Ryuta Noji in March 1999, Pettas returned to K-1 to compete in the eight-man tournament at the K-1 World Grand Prix 2000 in Nagoya on July 30, 2000.
-He stopped fellow karateka Ricky Nickolson with a low kick in the quarter-finals before going on to face Jérôme Le Banner in the semis.
+Pettas competed in the eight-man tournament at the K-1 World Grand Prix 2000 in Nagoya on July 30, 2000.
+He stopped fellow karate-Ka Ricky Nickolson with a low kick in the quarter-finals before going on to face Jérôme Le Banner in the semis.
 The end of the fight was somewhat bizarre.
-Le Banner knocked Pettas down twice, forcing the referee to stop the match.
+Le Banner knocked Pettas down twice and the referee to stopped the match according to 8 Man tournament rules.
 Upon the second knockdown, Pettas returned to his feet sharply and prepared to punch Le Banner only to stop.
 Le Banner then replied by striking Pettas with a right hook, knocking him unconscious.
+Pettas gas later stated that he did not realize the fight was over and stood up to try and finish the fight, only to get sucker punched for intimidating LeBanner.

 Following this, he lost a unanimous decision to Michael McDonald in a superfight at the K-1 World Grand Prix 2000 in Fukuoka on October 9, 2000.
 He bounced back, however, by using low kicks to KO Peter Varga at K-1 Gladiators 2001 on March 17, 2001.

 The peak of Pettas' career came on August 19, 2001, when he won the K-1 Andy Memorial 2001 Japan GP Final at the Tokyo Dome.
 He finished Yusuke Fujimoto and Nobu Hayashi with his now-famous low kicks in the quarters and semis, respectively, before advancing to the final to take on Musashi.
 After three rounds the bout was called a draw and went into an extra round to decide the winner, after which Pettas prevailed with a unanimous decision victory.

 This tournament win qualified him for the 2001 K-1 World Grand Prix, the annual gathering of the best heavyweight kickboxers in the world for a one-night tournament.
 At the K-1 World Grand Prix 2001 Final in Tokyo on December 8, 2001, he was eliminated at the first stage by Alexey Ignashov.
 Ignashov, the much larger fighter, dominate Pettas before knocking him out with a knee strike in round two.

 He returned to the ring on April 21, 2002, against Peter Aerts at K-1 Burning 2002 in Hiroshima, and was knocked out with a knee once again.
 Then, on June 2, 2002, he fought Sergei Gur at K-1 Survival 2002 in Toyama.
 During the second round, Pettas hit Gur with a right low kick.
 Gur checked the kick, breaking Pettas' shin bone.
 This injury kept Pettas out of competition for 3 years and 4 months.